 Learn about different IHME research on health in the United States and all available resources.

 US subnational publications covering a range of topics and research, including the global burden of disease, US county performance, and disease expenditure.

 Download a summary of results for US national, state-level, and county-level studies from various US research areas.

-With this interactive map, you can explore health trends in the United States at the county level for both sexes in: Smoking prevalence, life expectancy, hypertension, obesity, physical activity, and poverty.
+With this interactive map, you can explore health trends in the United States at the county level by race and ethnicity for all ages and both sexes for all-cause mortality and life expectancy.
+You can also explore health trends for all ages and both sexes for for cancer, 21 major causes of death, alcohol, smoking, hypertension, obesity, physical activity, and diabetes.